jjs105/devcontainers/features/src/wslg-support/NOTES.md

-_Please note, that accelerated video support - although described below - does not currently work._
+_Please note that accelerated video support - although described below - does not currently work._

 As detailed below this development container feature cannot configure runtime